PaulFidika/kv-evaluation/README.md

 - Incrby does not require retrying.

-- Lua scirpts are not recommended due to poor performance, and Garnet disables them by default.
+- Lua scripts are not recommended due to poor performance, and Garnet disables them by default.

 - The SetNX lock system works better than 'watch', as you would expect.
-It takes 3.5 seconds to to do 1000 reads + sets on a single key.
+It takes 3 - 4 seconds to to do 1000 reads + sets on a single key, with 95th percentile latency of 74ms.

 - These tests were done running on localhost; running remotely might be much slower due to all the retries; this only applies for the lock-acquiring however.

-- Redis methods: (1) Watch with Multi/exec (optimistic lock).
-(2) Incrby (atomic increments), (3) Lua scripting (server side execution), (4) SetNX (acquire a lock).

 ---